-- Trail Number: Designated trail name given at time of approval. - TME: Trail Maintenance Entity/club responsible for trail maintenance. - GPS Date: Year of GPS collection date.
+- Trail Number: Designated trail name given at time of approval. - TME: Trail Maintenance Entity/club responsible for trail maintenance. - Shared trails are not allowed for grant purposes.
+Segments of a trail within a Local Sponsor's jurisdiction must have only one TME committed to maintaining it in all grant documents. - GPS Date: Year of GPS collection date.
 The GPS collection date for the entire trail segment is based on the oldest collection date for any portion of that segment.